-If both parents have equal shared parental responsibility, you will both have to come to an agreement to be able to relocate.
-If you are unable to come to an agreement, dispute resolution may be able to help you reach an agreement.
-If you are still unable to come to an agreement after dispute resolution, you may ask the Court to make orders to allow you to move.
+If both parents have equal shared parental responsibility, you will both have to agree to relocate.
+If you are unable to agree, dispute resolution may be able to help you reach an agreement.
+If you cannot agree on dispute resolution, you may ask the Court to make orders to allow you to move.

 I have sole custody; do I still need permission to move?

 If you wish to relocate, you do not need to have consent to move.
 However, there are restrictions if you have a parenting order in place.
-You could breach your parenting order if you are unable to meet the requirements specified in the parenting order.
-This is usually your children not being able to spend the time with their other parent or family members in accordance with the court order.
+You could breach your parenting order if you cannot meet the requirements specified in the parenting order.
+This is usually your children not able to spend the time with their other parent or family members under the court order.

 How far away can I move?

 There is no set standard as to far you can and cannot move.
-It is decided on a case to case basis and relies on what effect it will have on your children and their ability to have a meaningful relationship with their other parent.
+It is decided on a case-to-case basis and relies on its effect on your children and their ability to have a meaningful relationship with their other parent.

 What do the Courts take into consideration?

-The Court will take into consideration several factors outlined in the Family Law Act when determining whether it is in the best interests of the child to move.
+The Court will consider several factors outlined in the Family Law Act when determining whether it is in the best interests of the child to move.
 These include: